BoykaFramework/boyka-framework/website/docs/framework-docs/guides/api/verify-response.md

     .isNotNull ();
 response.verifySchema("CreateUserSchema.json");
 ```

+### Verification methods

+Following are the methods exposed in `ApiResponse` class to verify the response body and status code:

+- `verifyBooleanField`: Verifies the boolean field in response body.
+- `verifyHeader`: Verifies the header in response.
+- `verifyIntField`: Verifies the integer field in response body.
+- `verifySchema`: Verifies the response body against the given schema.
+- `verifyStatusCode`: Verifies the status code of response.
+- `verifyStatusMessage`: Verifies the status message of response.
+- `verifyTextField`: Verifies the text field in response body.

+### Methods to get response data

+Following are the methods exposed in `ApiResponse` class to get response data:

+- `getResponseData (expression)`: Returns the response data as String.
+- `getResponseData (expression, type)`: Returns the response data as per the specified class type.

 :::info
 All the verification methods in `ApiResponse` class uses [Google Truth library][truth] and exposes it's methods to verify the response.